geshan/geshan.github.com/posts/2024-08-14-postgres-insert-multiple-rows.md

     * [Use the quotes example for copy](#use-the-quotes-example-for-copy)
 * [Conclusion](#conclusion)

-## Adding data

-As a software engineer, you should always strive to write optimally optimized and efficient code.
-This can be the number of requests per second the code is expected to handle, the size of data, the number of database connections, and other factors.
-The same goes for the data manipulation operation you perform on a database, be it MySQL, Postgres, or another database.
+## As a software engineer, you should always strive to write highly optimized and efficient code.
+This can depend on the number of requests per second the code is expected to handle, the size of the data, the number of database connections, and other factors.
+The same goes for the data manipulation operations you perform on a database, be it MySQL, Postgres, or another database.
 So, you should know about the trade-offs and choose the best approach given the context.

-You will explore the two ways to insert multiple rows in Postgres.
-First, you will look at inserting multiple rows with a single INSERT statement, then delve into the powerful `COPY` command, that can be used to insert multiple rows from an external CSV file to an existing table.
+You will explore two ways to insert multiple rows in Postgres.
+First, you will look at inserting multiple rows with a single INSERT statement, then delve into the powerful `COPY` command that can be used to insert multiple rows from an external CSV file into an existing table.
 By the end of this comprehensive exploration, you'll have a solid grasp of how to insert multiple rows in Postgres efficiently and effectively.

 ## Example quote table